Living well with hepatitis B virus infection

 • Keep all open cuts and sores bandaged until healed

-• Put articles that could have your blood on them in separate plastic bags before disposing them into household garbage, including bandages, tissues, tampons, razors, or dental floss
+• Put articles that could have your blood on them in separate plastic bags before disposing them into household garbage, including bandages, tissues, tampons, razors or dental floss

 • Use a solution of 9 parts water to 1 part bleach to clean areas of your home or personal items that could have your blood on them.
-See HealthLinkBC File #97 Contact with blood or body fluids: Protecting against infection for more information
+Visit HealthLinkBC File #97 Contact with blood or body fluids: Protecting against infection for more information

 How is hepatitis B virus not spread?